Sportpark Ronhof Thomas Sommer: South End

 The new Südkurve (or south end) was also built after the promotion in 2012 in place of the old Südtribüne.
 In the process, the new stand was completely covered and provided with its own floodlights, since the roof restricts the light field of the floodlights.
 In front of blocks, A and B is a raised and covered platform with a ramp for wheelchair users.
 The only built-up curve in the stadium is occupied by the "Der Lohner" standing stand, which is named after the late former club president Edgar Burkart, known as Lohner.
 Behind the goal, there is a seating grandstand, which is built somewhat lower in the area of the scoreboard.
 Adjacent to this is the away section, whose standing-room area has been carried over without change from the times before promotion.
 In total, the south stand can accommodate around 8,300 people.
-However, due to the new main stand being built approx. 5 meters closer to the pitch than before, the capacity of the south stand is restricted to about 6,700 people, as the sectors A and B as well as a part of the standing sector have no line of sight to the northern half of the pitch and are closed.
+However, due to the new main stand being built approximately five meters closer to the pitch than before, the capacity of the south stand is restricted to about 6,700 people, as the sectors A and B as well as a part of the standing sector have no line of sight to the northern half of the pitch and are closed.